“Why Do I Get So Angry with the Ones I Love Most?”

 10. Think about trying cognitive behavioral therapy (CBT).
 CBT enables you to focus on how you process your thoughts and emotions.
 It is a short-term, goal-oriented treatment that can change your patterns of thinking and actions by focusing on the thoughts, images, beliefs, and attitudes that hold you hostage to negative behaviors.

 11. Have you thought about medication?
 ADHD medication is very helpful for impulsive behaviors, as well as for improving your focus and working memory.
-You may also need medication if depression and/or anxiety trigger your anger.
+You may also need medication if a mood disorder and/or anxiety trigger your anger.
 It is best to see a mental health practitioner who is well-versed in ADHD to make sure that you have the right diagnosis.

 You can’t completely eliminate angry feelings, but you can change the way you handle your emotions and keep your anger in check.
 You can make a positive difference in your relationship with your family.